respondcreate/django-versatileimagefield/docs/improving_performance.rst

 Ensuring images are created
 ---------------------------

-This boost in performance is great but now you'll need to ensure that the images your application links to actually exist.
+This boost in performance is great but now you'll need to ensure that the images your application links-to actually exist.
 Luckily, ``VersatileImageFieldWarmer`` will help you do just that.
 Here's an example in the Python shell using the :ref:`example model <example-model>` from the Django REST Framework serialization example:

 .. code-block:: python